Richiedbad1/mastermind_project/First.md

-## Instaling Apache and starting services in different servers using Ansible playbook
+# Installing Apache and starting services in different servers using Ansible playbook

-- First ensure the servers are properly set up and connected to the control node.
+### First ensure the servers are properly set up and connected to the control node.

 - Generate ssh key on control node to ensure more secure connection. we specify the type (-t) as ed25519 and named the key(-C) "ansible".
 You can name it whatever you want but we used "ansible" here
 ```